Best FPV drones 2024: Take the ultimate level of control

 🔎 With a low cost and a complete kit with everything you need to get started, the BetaFPV Cetus Pro Kit provides a low-risk entry point to learning how to fly FPV drones when compared to more expensive models. ★★★★

-The Cetus Pro Kit is aimed squarely at absolute FPV beginners and those who would like a tiny FPV drone they can take anywhere.
 The kit comes with everything you need including the drone, FPV goggles, a controller, a carry case, two batteries, a USB charger, a voltage tester and other accessories.
+Additional batteries can be purchased separately to increase your flight times.

-During the learning stage, it's common to experience some crashes, but the Cetus Pro's strong build reduces the risk of damage.
-If the drone flips upside down after a crash, you can use Turtle mode to flip it back and keep flying, saving you the hassle of going to get it.
+During the learning stage, it's common to experience crashes, but the Cetus Pro's robust build reduces the risk of damage.
+If the drone flips upside down after a crash, you can use Turtle mode to flip it back and take off again, saving you the hassle of going to get it.
 The small batteries give you about 5 minutes of flight time, and although the goggles have a decent 800x480p resolution, it's best to keep the drone relatively close (within an unobstructed range of up to 80m) for a clear video feed.

 Swipe to scroll horizontally